 Don’t let the keyboard warriors of the internet tell you not to photograph your food.
 It’s your journey, not theirs.
 This will also help you pay attention to detail.
 And what about in the future when you can look back on your travels and see how things have changed or developed or even spark a memory you have forgotten?
 But…

-Number14 of my travel photography tips is to be confident.
-One thing I learned early on in my photographic career is that people generally like to engage with a photographer.
-The camera is often common ground and an ice breaker to talk about.
-Even if you don’t speak the same language, everyone knows what a camera is, what it does and what you want to achieve by a few finger points and gestures.
+Number 14 of my travel photography tips is to be confident.
+Early in my photographic career, I learned that people generally like to engage with a photographer.
+The camera is often common ground and an icebreaker to talk about.
+Even if you don’t speak the same language, everyone knows what a camera is, what it does and what you want to achieve with a few finger points and gestures.
 But have the confidence and respect to approach people and ask them to take their picture – they might even want a copy!

-#15 of my travel photography tips is obvious, right?
-Wrong.
-Don’t just shoot a landscape or a location, look to add something to it to add some extra interest.
+#16 of my travel photography tips is obvious.
+Don’t just shoot a landscape or a location; look to add something to it to add some extra interest.
 Maybe that’s a person standing at the end of a cliff or a house nestled in some trees.
-It will add some interest, scale or maybe context to what might just be another landscape.
+It will add some interest, scale or perhaps context to another landscape.

-When I worked in London I shot a project cleverly named ‘Monopoly Project’ (ha!) where I went to photograph every space on the Monopoly board.
-What I learned from that 12-month project was that I had to visit the same places time and again, for numerous reasons, to get what I wanted.
-Sometimes I simply couldn’t see the shot, sometimes there wasn’t anything interesting going on, sometimes there was too much going on or sometimes the conditions simply weren’t right.
+When I worked in London, I shot a project cleverly named ‘Monopoly Project’ (ha!), where I went to photograph every space on the Monopoly board.
+I learned from that 12-month project that I had to visit the same places repeatedly, for numerous reasons, to get what I wanted.
+Sometimes I couldn’t see the shot; sometimes, there wasn’t anything interesting going on; sometimes, there was too much going on; or sometimes, the conditions weren’t right.

-I visited one location five times before I got what I wanted and it happened to be a fleeting moment that came and went in a flash.
-So, if you haven’t got what you want, revisit the location and you may see something you didn’t before.
+I visited one location five times before I got what I wanted, and it happened to be a fleeting moment that came and went in a flash.
+So, if you haven’t got what you want, revisit the location, and you may see something you didn’t see before.

 If you’re in a city, the best time to get out with your camera for quiet, peaceful streets is before the shops open.
 You’ll have the streets to yourself and see a side of the city you might not otherwise see.

-Whether you travel with a laptop or just your phone, learn to edit the pictures you’ve taken to improve your travel photography.
-Most of the time, pictures need a little enhancement to make them pop and to bring the best out.
-You really can take a picture that is good ‘straight out of camera’ AND it can be even better if you know how to enhance it.
-I’m not talking about sky replacement or photoshopping things in and out – I’m talking about some simple tools to bring your travel pictures to life, like some minor colour adjustments, contrast or even a bit of sharpening.
+Whether you travel with a laptop or phone, learn to edit the pictures you’ve taken to improve your travel photography.
+Most of the time, pictures need a minor enhancement to make them pop and to bring the best out.
+You can take a good picture ‘straight out of camera’, AND it can be even better if you know how to enhance it.
+I’m not talking about sky replacement or photoshopping things in and out – I’m talking about some simple tools to bring your travel pictures to life, like minor colour adjustments, contrast or even a bit of sharpening.

-If you don’t want to lug a laptop around when you travel but have a decent smartphone and a camera with WiFi, you have some pretty powerful apps at your fingertips like Photoshop Express or even Instagram’s own editing tools.
+Suppose you don’t want to lug a laptop around when you travel but have a decent smartphone and a camera with WiFi.
+In that case, you have some pretty powerful apps at your fingertips, like Photoshop Express or even Instagram’s editing tools.
 You can adjust all sorts of things from cropping to image rotation, to colour adjustment and sharpening and loads of things in-between to stylise your shots.
-There are even presets in these apps to do the work for you if you don’t fancy having a go yourself.
-Much like the technology in your camera, use this technology to your benefit!
+There are even presets in these apps to do the work if you don’t fancy having a go yourself.
+Much like the technology in your camera, use this technology to your benefit.

-We’re almost at the end of our travel photography tips, so here’s one to summarise things and something you should keep in mind every time you press that shutter release button!
-If you haven’t guessed, it’s an acronym that stands for Focus, Lighting, Exposure, Composition and Story.
+We’re almost at the end of our travel photography tips, so here’s one to summarise things and something you should remember; every time you press that shutter release button!
+If you haven’t guessed, it’s an acronym for Focus, Lighting, Exposure, Composition and Story.
 I made this up when I was teaching at the Defence School of Photography as a list of things the students should think about every time they take a shot.

-Is it in focus, is the lighting complimentary to the shot, is it exposed correctly, is it well exposed and does it tell the story you are trying to convey?
-Couple this acronym with a few of the other travel photography tips above and you won’t go far wrong!
+Is it in focus, is the lighting complimentary to the shot, is it exposed correctly, is it well exposed, and does it tell the story you are trying to convey?
+Couple this acronym with a few other travel photography tips above, and you won’t go far wrong!

-Wow…for a list of travel photography tips that was pretty intense!
-I hope you can make use of some of them and don’t forget to leave the favourite of your travel photography tips in the comments below!
+Wow, that was pretty intense for a list of travel photography tips!
+I hope you can use some of them, and don’t forget to leave your favourite travel photography tips in the comments below!